Free shipping on orders $75+

 Kara Miller |

-These statistics lead to a critical sexual health question: do older women and men not have sex because they can't, or is something else at play?
-In this post, we'll explore the answer to that question and discuss the benefits and challenges of sexual activity later in life.
+These statistics lead to critical sexual health questions: Can adults over 50, 60, and 70 years old be sexually active?
+Do older women and men not have sex because they can't, or is something else at play?
+Does the rate of sexual activity vary among older women compared to older men?
+In this post, we'll explore the answers to these questions and discuss the benefits and challenges of sexual activity later in life.

 Can a 70-Year-Old Man and Woman Be Sexually Active?